Loss of Health Insurance

 Other Coverage Options

 Graduating or departing students can pursue health insurance options through employers, state-based health care exchanges, and individual plans directly offered by insurance companies.
-Columbia does not endorse and has not verified the coverage offered by employers, state-based health care exchanges, or individual plans directly offered by insurance companies.
 Individuals are encouraged to carefully review all details of any insurance plan before making a selection.

 Employer Plans

-Most people in the US get their health insurance via an employer-sponsored plan.
-If you are eligible, or will become eligible, this may be your best option as most employers cover a part or most of the cost of health insurance premiums.
-When conducting a job search be sure to look at the insurance plan offerings in addition to salary and other benefits available from a prospective employer.
+Most people in the US get their health insurance through an employer-sponsored plan.
+Most employers cover part or most of the cost of health insurance premiums.
+When looking for a job, review the employer’s insurance plan offerings.

 Exchange Plans

-If you are not in New York you can find exchange plan options by visiting https://www.healthcare.gov/.
+If you are not in New York, you can find exchange plan options by visiting Healthcare.gov.

 Parent/Guardian Plans